 - Leaping Kicks – These kicks involve the practitioner jumping into the air whilst launching a kick at the same time.
 Leaping kicks are taught at the last and advanced level of Northern Shaolin Kung Fu.

 This system's kicks are definitely the most acrobatic, but that also makes the lot of them somewhat impractical.
-Trained Wu Shu fighters like Cung Le don't use most of the leaping kicks when he fought in competition.
+Trained Wu Shu fighters like Cung Le don't use most of the leaping kicks in competition.
 If you want to see an example of some of the kicks, watch the video below:

 Which Martial Art Style Has The Most Acrobatic Kicks?